Career Timeline of Carrie Underwood: Major Achievements and Milestones

 2009: Checotah Animal, Town & School Foundation Partnership

-In 2009, Carrie Underwood's "Checotah Animal, Town & School Foundation" and the Academy of Country Music foundation "ACM Lifting Lives" partnered to donate over $120,000 worth of new instruments to music programs for students in Checotah, Oklahoma.
-Carrie Underwood held a surprise concert at a local high school and then unveiled the gifts.
-The instruments were to be shared throughout the Checotah school district.
+In 2009, Carrie Underwood's foundation, "Checotah Animal, Town & School Foundation," and the Academy of Country Music foundation, "ACM Lifting Lives," partnered to donate new instruments valued at over $120,000 to music programs for students in Checotah, Oklahoma.
+Underwood held a surprise concert and unveiled the gifts, which were ordered through Yamaha Corporate Artist Affairs.
+The instruments were shared throughout the Checotah school district.

 January 2010: Partnership with Country Cares for St. Jude Kids

-On March 11, 2010, Carrie Underwood's Play On Tour started its first leg in Reading, Pennsylvania.
+On March 11, 2010, Carrie Underwood started the first leg of her Play On Tour in Reading, Pennsylvania.

 March 2010: Appearance on How I Met Your Mother